These combine to deliver high reliability products, in accordance with our customers specifications, on time, in full, at a competitive price.

-Sometimes things go wrong and don’t work out the way we expected them too despite our best plans.
+Sometimes things go wrong and don’t work out the way we expected them to despite our best plans.
 Unfortunately, in such a complex and varied manufacturing environment ‘incidents’ can occur from time to time.
-Whilst in an ideal world they wouldn’t, reality is they do.
+Whilst in an ideal world they wouldn’t, the reality is that they do.
 And any electronics manufacturing solution provider that tells you otherwise should be challenged!

 A key priority for us is how these are captured within the business, actioned, and then communicated both internally or externally.
 The bespoke database we have developed captures every ‘incident’ that has the potential to impact our business; whether it originated from a supplier, customer or internal department.

 Unlike some companies we don’t have separate databases to track separate ‘incidents’.
 We work on a single platform and can therefore look at the complete picture and identify trends and opportunities for improvement much easier.

 Any ‘incident’ that could cause a production stop, such as a component shortage or the wrong material delivered are immediately flagged to the heads of department and senior management team.
 An owner is immediately assigned and they are responsible for both managing the resolution and updating the organisation with their progress.
 Similarly, any ‘incidents’ that are formally reported back to us by a customer are treated exactly the same way.
 Whilst an investigation is being carried out, our Account Management team are responsible for updating our customers on the findings, progress and corrective actions.

 Of course, it’s important to note that not all ‘incidents’ end up being a cause for concern.